• Menu

 Bullying Can Occur in Senior Centers

-May 31, 2018 by Jeffrey A. Nirenstein, Estate Planning Attorney
+May 31, 2018 // by Barry D. Horowitz, Estate Planning Attorney

-An elder law attorney can help seniors to explore benefits, supports, and services within their community.
+AnĀ elder law attorney can help seniors to explore benefits, supports, and services within their community.
 In many cases, seniors are able to remain independent longer and are able to maintain their social connections by visiting senior centers that operate specialized programs for older people.
 Unfortunately, a recent article in The Day revealed that bullying can sometimes become a problem at senior centers.

-If you are not able to effectively use local services because of bullying or other issues, you may need to explore benefits such as home healthcare aides or even moving to a nursing home.
+If you are not able to effectively use local services because of bullying or other issues, you may need to explore benefits such as home healthcare aides or even moving to aĀ nursing home.

 Bullying Can Become a Problem at Senior Centers